Repository Config

 Enabling allow-stale-reviews

-means a pull request approval remains valid even when additional changes are pushed to the pull request branch after the review.
-This is convenient for the pull request author as they act on review feedback to implement minor fixes to the pull request – they don’t need to get the pull request re-reviewed after the have pushed their fixes.
-However, note how it allows additional unreviewed code to be appended to an existing approved pull request so enabling this rule is not recommended for critical branches where all code must be reviewed.
+means a pull request approval remains valid even when you make more changes after the review.
+This is convenient for you as the pull request author as you act on review feedback to implement minor fixes to the pull request – you don’t need to get the pull request re-reviewed after you have pushed your fixes.
+However, note how it allows you to include additional un-reviewed code to an existing pull request so don’t enable this rule for critical branches where you require strict code review.

 allow-stale-reviews: true